yomojo/yomojo.github.io-web/_posts/2018-03-28-chappati-stuffed-with-a-butternut-squash-filling.md

 * Butternut squash or pumpkin
 * Olive oil
-* Sweetner of choice
+* Sweetener of choice
 * Saffron
 * Cardamon
 * Caraway seeds

 ![Butternut squash](/uploads/butternut-squash.jpeg "Butternut squash")

-I've not stated any quantities because it will depend on the size of the butternut squash you use, how sweet and intense you want the flavours of the filling you want.
+I've not stated any quantities because it will depend on the size of the butternut squash you use, how sweet and intense you want the flavours of the filling.

 ### Method